alterior-mvc/alterior/packages/web-server/README.md

 - Parameters decorated with `@PathParam('a')` will be fulfilled with the value of path parameter `:a` from the route path (as in `/some/path/:a`).
 The path parameter can be defined in any parent controller/mount context.
 Since path parameters are the most common, and there is a high degree of linkage between path parameters and method parameters, you can omit `@PathParam()` if the name of your path parameters is the same as your method parameter as shown above

+  > Note: If a path parameter is defined directly in the path passed to `@Get()` decorator and an (otherwise unfulfilled) parameter with the same name is defined on the method, the method parameter is fulfilled with the path parameter for the current request.
+Method parameters meant to be fulfilled from any parent controller/mount-defined parameters must be decorated with `@PathParam()`

 - Parameters decorated with `@QueryParam('q')` will be fulfilled with the query parameter `q` if provided (`?q=...`).
 If the query parameter was not provided in the request, the value of the parameter will be `undefined`.
+- Parameters decorated with `@QueryParams()` will be fulfilled with an object containing all query parameters found within the URL.
+The type of this object is effectively `Record<string,string>`, but you can use any interface type for the parameter for convenience purposes.
+  > Note: No coercion of parameter types is performed- all values within the `@QueryParams()` object will be
+  > strings
 - Parameters which are decorated with `@Body()` will be fulfilled with the value of `WebEvent.request.body`.
 If the type of the method parameter is `string`, Alterior will automatically connect a text body parsing middleware (`bodyParser.text()`).
 If the type of the method parameter is `Buffer`, Alterior will automatically connect a raw body parsing middleware (`bodyParser.raw()`).
 For any other parameter type, Alterior adds a JSON body parsing middleware (`bodyParser.json()`).
 If you need other body parsing middleware, you can add it directly to the `middleware` property of the route decorator's `options` parameter and use `WebEvent.request.body` directly instead.

-> Note: If a path parameter is defined directly in the path passed to `@Get()` decorator and an (otherwise unfulfilled) parameter with the same name is defined on the method, the method parameter is fulfilled with the path parameter for the current request.
-Method parameters meant to be fulfilled from any parent controller/mount-defined parameters must be decorated with `@PathParam()`

 When combined with value returns, you can achieve a very natural style: